blackbat13/cs-htiew-en-gitbook/algorithms/introduction/conditionals.md

 ```
 1. If the light is green then:
     2. Go
-3. else if the ight is yellow then:
+3. else if the light is yellow then:
     4. Wait
 5. else if the light is red then:
     6. Stop